bottlepy/bottle/apidoc/tutorial.rst

 Generating content
 ================================================================================

-__ wsgi_

-The `WSGI specification`__ expects an iterable list of byte strings to be returned from your application and can't handle unicode, dictionaries or exceptions.
+The `WSGI specification`_ expects an iterable list of byte strings to be returned from your application and can't handle unicode, dictionaries or exceptions.
+File objects will be handled as iterables in *pure* WSGI, with no conditional caching or ``Content-Length`` calculation.

 ::